msoe-sisyphus-sd/msoe-sis-wiki/Reports/F-W6-Status-Report.md

 # Questions
 * What improvements can we make in sprint 2?
 * What was our greatest area of weakness in process or development?
+* For next sprint, should we write our retrospective after the review?
+We'd like to have feedback before the retro so that we have a better idea of what needs improvement.

 # Conclusion